zturtleman/spearmint/README.md

 Discuss Spearmint on the Magical Clover Forum or check out the largely incomplete development documentation.

-  * [Magical Clover Forum](https://forum.clover.moe) &mdash; You can create an account or login using a GitHub account.
+  * [Magical Clover Forum](https://forum.clover.moe) &mdash; You can create an account or log in using a GitHub account.
   * [Development documentation](https://github.com/zturtleman/spearmint/wiki)